WICG/attribution-reporting-api/README.md

 -   `impressiondata`: is the event-level data associated with this impression.
 This will be limited to 64 bits of information, [encoded as a hexadecimal string](#metadata-encoding).
 This value can vary by UA.

--   `impressionexpiry`: (optional) expiry in seconds for when the impression should be deleted.
+-   `impressionexpiry`: (optional) expiry in milliseconds for when the impression should be deleted.
 Default will be 7 days, with a max value of 30 days.

 -   `reportingdomain`: (optional) is the desired eTLD+1 endpoint that the conversion report for this impression should go to.
 Default will be the top level domain (eTLD+1) of the page.